mmistakes/so-simple-theme/legal/cookie-policy.md

 ---
-title: Cookies Policy
+title: Cookie Policy
 layout: page
-excerpt: "Cookies Policy by Artineering"
+excerpt: "Cookie Policy by Artineering"
 schema:
 ---

+If you wish to revoke your cookie consent, please <a id="revoke-cookie">click here</a>.
+{: .notice--info}

 Last updated: May 27, 2019